 There are 25 known isotopes of potassium but only three like 39K, 40K, and 41K are found in nature.
 The radioactive isotopes of potassium have been used as tracers in studies of weathering and medicine.

 Commercial production of potassium by electrolysis of molten KCl is not favored because it is quite soluble in the molten electrolyte and does not float on the top.
 Commercially, it was prepared by reduction of molten KCl by sodium metal at 850 °C. The reduction process is rather unusual since potassium is a better reducing agent than sodium but at 850 °C, they are in chemical equilibrium.
 But higher volatility of potassium metal in the temperature range 850 °C to 880 °C, sifts the equilibrium towards the right.
 Therefore fractional distillation carried out to obtained the metal.

 Chemical Reactivity and Compounds

-The large difference between the first and second ionization energy of elements suggest the preferred oxidation state of the alkali metals will be +1.
+The large difference between the first and second ionization energy of elements suggests the preferred oxidation state of the alkali metals will be +1.
 The first ionization energy of potassium is more than the compensated lattice energy for most ionic compounds.
 Therefore, the major chemistry of potassium dominated in the form of K+ ions.